Skip to main content

 Tips for better output

-• List all states: enabled, hover, pressed, disabled.
+• List all states: enabled, hovered, pressed, disabled.
 The agent maps tokens per state

 • Mention color variants: if your component has Default and Danger (or similar), describe both